Talha-24/QR_Code_Generator/README.md

-# QR_Code_Generator
-Just put any Link or any kind of Plain Text and Generate a QR Code within Seconds
+## QR CODE GENERATOR
+ A simple app, which converts any kind of input into a qr code.
+Whether you have:
+ - Picture, Doc, Video or any link
+ It simply coverts it into QR CODE.